-Unstable angina or sometimes referred to as acute coronary syndrome causes unexpected chest pain, and usually occurs while resting.
-The most common cause is reduced blood flow to the heart muscle because the coronary arteries are narrowed by fatty buildups (atherosclerosis) which can rupture causing injury to the coronary blood vessel resulting in blood clotting which blocks the flow of blood to the heart muscle.
+Unstable angina, one of several acute coronary syndromes, causes unexpected chest pain, and usually occurs while resting.
+The most common cause is reduced blood flow to the heart muscle because the coronary arteries are narrowed by fatty buildups (atherosclerosis) that can rupture, causing injury to the coronary blood vessel.
+This results in blood clotting, which blocks blood flow to the heart muscle.

-Blood clots that block an artery partially or totally are what causes unstable angina.
-Blood clots may form, partially dissolve, and later form again and angina can occur each time a clot blocks blood flow in an artery.
+Blood clots that block an artery partially or totally are what cause unstable angina.
+Typically, the artery will have plaque buildup (atherosclerosis) that has narrowed the vessel.
+The plaque may have damaged areas that make it easier for blood clots to form.
+Angina can occur each time a clot blocks blood flow in an artery.
 Learn more about excessive blood clotting.

 Symptoms of Unstable Angina

-- Often occurs while you may be resting, sleeping, or with little physical exertion
+- May occur while you're resting, sleeping or with little physical exertion.

 - May last longer than stable angina

 - Usually isn't relieved by rest or medicine.

 First, your health care team will need to find the blocked part or parts of the coronary arteries by performing a cardiac catheterization.
 In this procedure, a catheter is guided through an artery in the arm or leg and into the coronary arteries, then injected with a liquid dye through the catheter.
 High-speed X-ray movies record the course of the dye as it flows through the arteries, and blockages can be identified by tracing the flow.
 An evaluation of how well your heart is working also can be done during cardiac catheterization.

 Next, based on the extent of the coronary artery blockage(s) your health care team will discuss with the following treatment options with you: